2020 SEL Exchange Virtual Summit

 CASEL hosted a Virtual Summit on October 15, 2020 to explore strategies for catalyzing our collective commitment to youth.
 Participants heard from a diverse cross-section of voices – young people, researchers, educational leaders, and community partners – all dedicated to understanding dimensions of individual and societal healing and transformation through SEL, anchored by an unwavering commitment to equity.

-Check out 2020 key insights, the agenda, and presenter video spotlights below.
+Check out 2020 key insights and presenter video spotlights below.

 Key InsightsThe Why of SEL: Support and Promote the Identity, Agency, and Belonging of Youth in Partnership with Them

 The voices of young people are compassionate, courageous and clear, proclaiming their power to co-create a society more just, more caring, and more inclusive of perspectives previously devalued or dismissed.
 This session was a clear reminder of the awe-inspiring creativity and unapologetic truth-telling of young people.The What of SEL: Ground our Work in the Research that Supports SEL in the Classroom and Community